ericclack/pygamezero_candy/doc/part1.rst

    a[0]
    a[5]

-So as you can see, you can easily make an list, then print it out to the REPL.
+So as you can see, you can easily make a list, then print it out to the REPL.
 We can also add to the list:

 .. code:: python